Ce Level 1 Vs 2 Vs 3 Motorcycle Gear: Ultimate Safety Comparison Guide

 - High-denier nylon or polyester

-- Leather with treated surfaces
+- Leather (full-grain or treated finishes)

 Weight And Comfort Considerations